Hippocampome-Org/spatial_nav/README.md

 ## Article
 This software was used in the article:
-<be>Sutton, N. M., Gutiérrez-Guzmán, B. E., Dannenberg, H., & Ascoli, G. A. (2024).
+<br>Sutton, N. M., Gutiérrez-Guzmán, B. E., Dannenberg, H., & Ascoli, G. A. (2024).
 A Continuous Attractor Model with Realistic Neural and Synaptic Properties Quantitatively Reproduces Grid Cell Physiology.
 International Journal of Molecular Sciences, 25(11), 6059.

 ## Prerequisites